Block Theory - SignallingWA

 History and Theory

-During the formative years of railways, great strides were being made in other areas of science, and one of these was in the area of communication over distances.
+During the formative years of railways, great strides were being made in other areas of science, and one of these was in the area of communication over distance.
 This involved the use of telegraphy.
 Indeed, it was the combination of the fields of Telegraphy and Railway Signalling that revolutionised railway working and these two disciplines formed the basis of railway 'safe working' (these days known as 'Safeworking') and still ensure the safety of passenger and employees to this day Thanks to this, the railway could be divided into Blocks - initially a 'block' was the line (also called a 'Section') between two adjacent railway stations.
 The Signalman at one station was required to 'apply' for permission to send a train to the next station, and when the permission was given the train would be despatched.
 Only when the train arrived at the next station would the Signalman there advise the Signalman at the first station that it had arrived and then another could be 'offered'.
-Where the distance between stations was too long, a signal box (or boxes) could be provided to form a Block Post in essence to reduce the time taken for a train to reach a safe dividing distance - this became known as 'headway'.
+Where the distance between stations was too long, a signal box could be provided in between the original two stations to form a Block Post which had the effect of reducing the time taken for a train to reach a safe dividing distance - this became known as 'headway'.

 Alongside Telegraphy, Telephony also became available, and soon it too became inextricably linked to other railway systems to provide reliable, safe communication.